cbeust/kash/README.md

 $
 ```

-## Writing a Tab completer
+### Writing a Tab completer

 You can add your own Tab completers by writing simple Kash scripts.
-Tab completers are regular Kash scripts
-that receive the following parameters:
+Tab completers are regular Kash scripts that receive the following parameters:

-- `args[0]` (`String`): the entire line typed so far
+- `args[0]: String`: the entire line typed so far
-- `args[1]` (`Int`): the position of the cursor
+- `args[1]: Int`: the position of the cursor

-Your tab completer is expected to return a `List<String>` with the completion candidates, or an empty list
-if no completions are available.
+Your tab completer is expected to return a `List<String>` with the completion candidates, or an empty list if no completions are available.

 Here is a simple `git` completer as an example: